Everloom-129/eva_pi0/README.md

 - `reset_robot.py`: Resets the robot pose to default.

 Each script has its own specific arguments as well as a set of general-purpose arguments (found in `eva.py`).
 Some crucial ones are:
-- `--controller`: Sets the control method for the robot, such as teleoperation controllers (e.g., Occulus) or policies.
+- `--controller`: Sets the control method for the robot, such as teleoperation controllers (e.g., Occulus) or learned policies.
 - `--disable_post_process`: Disables online trajectory post-processing, saving space and freeing compute.
 - `--record_depth` and `--record_pcd`: Records additional depth and point cloud observations besides the standard RGB.